ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 * `title`
 The font used for page titles.
-Default is "Times-Bold" at size 14.
+Default is "serif bold 14".
 * `subtitle`
 The font used for page subtitles.
 Default is the setting for `text`.